 For OTT, it says if a company adds a member or a customer in Nepal, it has to establish a cache server in Nepal.
 Likewise, the company must store its financial transactions with customers on its servers.
 The government says that a company not complying with its criteria won’t obtain a license.

 Besides, the government has also mandated content ratings as per the customers’ age group.
 For content suitable for all age groups, the content gets a ‘U’ rating.
-For contents suitable to 10 – 18 years old, an ‘R’ rating is issued.
+An ‘R’ rating is issued for content suitable to 10 – 18 years old.
 The contents viewable for 18+ shall get an ‘A’ rating.

 The Government of Nepal has set the license registration charge for different broadcasting mediums.
 From now on, an OTT platform will get its license for 1 crore.
 Similarly, a VoD service can get its license for 2 lakh.
 Besides, online Television channels (that also accommodate YouTube channels) will get their license for 5 lakh.
 YouTube channels, much talked about after this ruling, fit into online TV.
 So, it seems starting a YouTube channel will require a license and Rs.5 lakh fees for it.

-The new ruling now regulates OTT, YouTube channels, and another content broadcast online.
-Now, these providers will have to register their platforms and comply with the government’s terms and conditions.
+The new ruling now regulates OTT, YouTube channels, and other online content.
+Now, these providers must register their platforms and comply with the government’s terms and conditions.
 This also makes them subject to a 2 percent contribution out of their profit to the state.

-The government had long talked of regulating online content but has now formalized it.
+The government had long talked about regulating online content but has now formalized it.
 The amendments have already been published on the Rajpatra.
 That means the new ruling will implement immediately.